telerik/kendo-react/README.md

-# Kendo UI for React
+# KendoReact

-Kendo UI for React uses GitHub Issues as a bug tracker.
+KendoReact uses GitHub Issues as a bug tracker.
 This repository is here for that purpose&mdash;it does not contain the actual components source code.

 ## How do I&hellip;?

 1. Check out the [**Components** &nearr;](http://www.telerik.com/kendo-react-ui/components/)or the [**FAQ** &nearr;](http://www.telerik.com/kendo-react-ui/components/faq/) and [**Troubleshooting** &nearr;](http://www.telerik.com/kendo-react-ui/components/troubleshooting/) pages.
-1. Browse the [kendo-ui-react &nearr;](http://stackoverflow.com/questions/tagged/kendo-ui-react) questions on Stack Overflow.
+1. Browse the [kendo-react-ui &nearr;](http://stackoverflow.com/questions/tagged/kendo-react-ui) questions on Stack Overflow.
 If you haven't found what you are looking for there, pose a question for the Stack Overflow community to follow or answer.
 1. Use our official support channel and [submit a support ticket &nearr;](https://www.telerik.com/account/support-tickets).

 ## When do you plan on releasing Feature X?